 Creating a Workflow

-When you're ready to build your first , follow the steps in this guide.
+When you're ready to build your first workflow, follow the steps in this guide.

-Note: If you're looking for a detailed breakdown of what each node does (e.g. AI for Accounts, Conditions, Salesforce, etc.) — check the doc.
+Note: If you're looking for a detailed breakdown of what each node does (e.g. AI for Contacts, Filters, Salesforce, etc.) — check the Workflow Nodes doc.

-Click the Pencil button at the top to name your workflow.
+Choose name and type for workflow.
 Keep the name descriptive — for example, “Sync New Accounts to Salesforce” — so it's clear what the workflow is doing.

 Think of it as your data filter: you're telling the workflow “only run for these specific records.”

 You need to pick either an existing view, or create a custom view for this specific workflow.
-To do that, click on the View node.
+To do that, click on the Source Node.
 After you select a View inside a workflow, it becomes the input that every following node operates on.

 Custom view is edited directly inside the workflow.